Filiform Lie algebras of order 3: Abstract

 \section{Abstract}

 The aim of this work is to generalize a very important type of Lie algebras and superalgebras, i.e. filiform Lie (super)algebras, into the theory of Lie algebras of order $F$.
 Thus, the concept of filiform Lie algebras of order $F$ is obtained.
-In particular, for $F=3$ it has been proved that in order to obtain all the class of filiform elementary Lie algebras of order $3$ it is only necessary determine the infinitesimal deformations of the associated model elementary Lie algebra, analogously as that occurs into the theory of Lie algebras (Verge, $1970$).
+In particular, for $F=3$ it has been proved that by using infinitesimal deformations of the associated model elementary Lie algebra it can be obtained families of filiform elementary lie algebras of order $3$, analogously as that occurs into the theory of Lie algebras (Vergne, $1970$).
 Also we give the dimension, using an adaptation of the $\mathfrak{sl}(2,\CC)$-{\it module Method}, and a basis of such infinitesimal deformations in some generic cases.